Mojeda01/Evil-Slots/README.md

 - **Distribution Testing**:
   - Includes a `test_distribution` function to verify the accuracy of symbol probabilities over a large number of spins.

 This advanced RNG system ensures that the slot machine simulation maintains fairness and unpredictability while adhering to the configured probabilities for each symbol on each reel.
-It provides a solid foundation for realistic and statistically accurate slot machine behavior.
+The addition of AES encryption provides an extra layer of security, making it extremely difficult for potential attackers to predict or manipulate outcomes.
+This creates a solid foundation for a realistic, statistically accurate, and secure slot machine behavior.

+Dependencies:
+- cryptography library: Used for AES encryption and decryption.

 ## Usage